 Same Name, Different Functionality

 As mentioned, some features are available on both the shared plans and the DreamPress plans, but are delivered and implemented in different ways.
-When this is the case, we’ll highlight these differences to help you see which plan might be best for your website.
+When this is the case, we’ll highlight these differences to help you to see which plan may be best for your website.